gabrielagarayzavalia/consumeraffairsAutomation/README.md

 3-download zip from github (https://github.com/gabrielagarayzavalia/consumeraffairsAutomation)

-4-extract to C:\ggAutomation\ (create folder or rename in project the paths to webdriver and to pictures) and name the project: consumeraffairsAutomation/ (without the extension master)
+4-extract to C:\consumeraffairsAutomation\ (create folder or rename in project the paths to webdriver and to pictures) and name the project: consumeraffairsAutomation/ (without the extension master)

 5-download selenium webdriver for chrome and place it in: C:\ggAutomation\ggzAutomation01\resourses\chromedriver_win32\chromedriver.exe